laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

-# uBlockOrigin & uBlacklist HUGE AI Blocklist
+# uBlockOrigin & uBlacklist Huge AI Blocklist
 A huge blocklist of sites that contain AI generated content, for the purposes of cleaning Google Image Search.